blukatdevelopment/UnchainedWorldsOld/basic_edition/player_handbook.md

-# Unchained Wolrds: Basic Edition
+# Unchained Worlds: Basic Edition

 ## Foreword
 - These rules are minimal